raespiri/Scrabble-Clone/hw6/README.md

-*NOTE: My scrabble codebase does have some bugs like accounting for forming 2 or more words with one "place" move, thus my AI's may make incorrect decisions due to this.
-However I believe my AI logic to be correct.
+*NOTE: My scrabble codebase does have some bugs like accounting for forming 2 or more words with one "place" move, thus my AI's may make incorrect decisions due to this (like occasionally placing words in incorrect spots).
+However I believe my AI and backtracing logic to be correct.